Umatalu

 She was designed by André Mauric, who also completed the naval architecture.
 André Mauric has designed 19 yachts and created the naval architecture for 25 yachts for yachts above 24 metres.

-Umatalu is currently sailing under the Australia flag (along with a total of other 173 yachts).
-She has recently entered the superyacht marina Rivergate Marina & Shipyard, in Australia.
+Umatalu is currently sailing under the Australia flag (along with a total of other 177 yachts).
+She is known to be an active superyacht and has most recently been spotted cruising near Australia.
 For more information regarding Umatalu's movements, find out more about BOATPro AIS.

 Specifications